suzto/StarterCards/samples/video_two/README.md

 ## Inspiration Gallery

-A few examples of possible modifications.
+Below you'll find a few alternative expressions of the card.

 ![picture of alterations](assets/inspiration.png)
 <br/><br/>